New Client FAQs

 Will insurance cover my sessions?

-We accept Blue Cross Blue Shield PPO and self pay.
+We accept most Blue Cross Blue Shield PPO and BCBS Blue Choice insurance plans.
+Be sure to notify our Scheduler if you have insurance and would like us to submit claims on your behalf.
 Before initiating treatment, we will assist you in verifying your benefits coverage for therapy and assessments.
 You may have deductibles to meet, co-payments or co-insurance, or limitations or restrictions on the number of sessions covered or the types of services provided, which may affect your expected financial contribution during treatment.
-It is recommended that you contact your insurance company to verify your network benefits prior to scheduling your initial appointment.
+It is strongly recommended that you contact your insurance company to verify your network benefits prior to scheduling your initial appointment.

 If you are uninsured or do not wish to bill insurance for services, you can obtain a Good Faith Estimate of expected charges.
 Our current rates for intakes, therapy sessions, and related services will be provided to you as part of your intake paperwork.
 These rates are also listed on our Fees page.
 Note that some services may not be covered by your insurance plan, even if you are in network.